moetunes/snoozer/README.md

 Click the blue button to sleep a bit more

-Defines in the c files should be edited to suit.
+Defines in the config.h file should be edited to suit.

 -REPEATS number of times to chime